Pre-configuring a Yandex StoreDoc cluster connection

 -

-Configure all the cluster security groups to allow incoming traffic from the security group where your VM is located on port
+Configure all cluster security groups to allow inbound traffic from your VM’s security group on port

-27018for an unsharded cluster and on port27017for a sharded one.
-To do this, create the following rule for incoming traffic in these groups:- Port range:
+27018for an unsharded cluster, or on port27017for a sharded cluster.
+To do this, create the following ingress rule in these groups:- Port range:

 - Protocol: